 RuBi GABA trimethylphosphine

 Modified version of RuBi-GABA (Cat.
 No. 3400).
-Suppresses cortical local field potential (LFP) activity in anesthetized mice after activation with a blue laser pulse; inhibits neural activity.
+Suppresses cortical local field potential (LFP) activity in anesthetized mice after activation with a blue laser pulse (473 nm); inhibits neural activity.

 Sold under licence from Columbia University